mainigautam/instagram_backup_manager/README.md

  `npm start`

- this will open the browser with your backup opened as instagram's format to the best format .
+ This will open the browser window automatically with your backup loaded, In custom but to the best Instagram's Clone format .

- Feel Free To Give Pull Requests and Comment Feature Requests .
-This is a initial push the automated and more cleaner version will be uploaded soon .
-For Now it  Can

  ## Features
 - [X] Display Profile Data With Images